PressCrew/infinity/dashboard/docs/config_style.md

 	[style_depends]
 	sliders = "colors,gfonts"

-In the above example, the `colors` and `gfonts` style sheets would be enqueued before the `sliders` style sheet.
+In the above example, the `colors` and `gfonts` stylesheets would be enqueued before the `sliders` stylesheet.

 #### [style\_actions]